Breaking News

 It added: “Within the educational setting, the higher risk of SARS-CoV-2 among staff highlights a need to strengthen infection control measures at two levels.

-“Staff members need to be more vigilant for exposure outside the school setting to protect themselves, their families and the educational setting.
+“Staff members need to be more vigilant for exposure outside the school setting to protect themselves, their families, and the educational setting.

-“Within the education premises, stringent infection control measures between staff need to be reinforced, including use of common staff rooms and cross-covering staff across bubbles.”
+“Within the education premises, stringent infection control measures between staff need to be reinforced, including the use of common staff rooms and cross-covering staff across bubbles.”

 The analysis comes the day after the UK’s chief medical officers warned that children were at greater risk of long-term harm if they didn’t attend school than if they returned despite coronavirus.